Saghen/blink.cmp/doc/configuration/reference.md

   gap = 1,
   -- Priority of the cursorline highlight, setting this to 0 will render it below other highlights cursorline_priority = 10000,
+  -- Appends an indicator to snippets label snippet_indicator = '~',
   -- Use treesitter to highlight the label text for the given list of sources treesitter = {},
   -- treesitter = { 'lsp' }